 Heart sounds are generated by the rapid acceleration and deceleration of blood and secondary vibrations in the cardiohemic system and are associated with valve closure.
 Four heart sounds can potentially be ausculted.
 The first heart sound (S1) is associated with closure of the atrioventricular (mitral and tricuspid) valves, and the second heart sound (S2) with closure of the semilunar (aortic and pulmonic) valves.
 The third heart sound (S3) occurs in early diastole and is a result of the ventricles vibrating at the frequency heard at the time of rapid cessation of ventricular filling, and the fourth heart sound (S4) is in late diastole and associated with atrial systole (atrial contraction).
 All four sounds can be heard in a healthy horse.
 In healthy cattle, typically only S1 and S2 are audible, although S3 or S4 can sometimes be heard.
 IV fluid administration in cattle can be used to accentuate S3 and/or S4.
 In dogs, cats, and ferrets, S1 and S2 are the only heart sounds normally audible.
 Less is known about heart sounds in goats, sheep, and pigs; however, only S1 and S2 are believed to be audible in these species.

 Splitting of S1 is caused by discordant closure of the mitral and tricuspid valves, which can occur when there is asynchronous contraction of the ventricles as in left or right bundle-branch block, cardiac pacing, and ectopic premature ventricular beats.
 Splitting of S1 can also occur in healthy, large-breed dogs and in large animals.
 Delayed closure of the pulmonic valve (in relation to the aortic valve) results in splitting of S2.
 Splitting of S2 can be a normal finding in horses during respiration.
 Abnormal splitting of S2 has been associated with pulmonary hypertension, as in pulmonary emphysema of horses and severe heartworm disease in dogs.
 Other possible causes include a large atrial septal defect, right bundle-branch block, or premature ventricular ectopic beats of left ventricular origin.
 Delayed closure of the aortic valve (paradoxical splitting of S2) might be heard with left bundle-branch block or premature ventricular ectopic beats of right ventricular origin.
-A split second heart sound is a subtle finding that usually cannot be appreciated by someone who has not heard it previously.
+A split second heart sound is a subtle finding that usually must be heard several times before it can be appreciated.

 Heart murmurs are audible vibrations (sound) emanating from the heart or major blood vessels.
 The vast majority are due to turbulent blood flow brought on by high velocity blood flow that produces a mixed-frequency murmur.
 Much less commonly, they are due to vibrations of cardiac structures such as part of a valve leaflet or chordal structure that produces a single frequency (musical) murmur.
 Murmurs are typically defined relative to timing (systole, diastole, continuous), intensity (grade I-VI), and location (eg, left apex, left base) but can also be characterized by frequency (pitch), quality (eg, musical), and configuration (eg, crescendo-decrescendo).